-I have briefly outlined the results of this study first.
+I have briefly outlined the results of this study on the mind and heart first.
 Then I will be addressing the core issues of why we hurt inside, and respond the way we do, and how to affect a change.
 Stress (the 'bat') does NOT come from the situation we are in, but rather, how we perceive ourselves in that situation, and this comes from our self-definition.
 These are core heart matters out of which flow the issues of our lives.
 First, some analogies.